 RESOURCES: Students may use ANY resources at their disposal to complete this assignment, starting with the tutorials and draw.io DIAGRAMS Learning Resources.

 MODEL: Sometimes it helps to look at a model when putting together a work of your own.
-To this end, here is the sample flowchart regarding "puking" that we discussed in class on the first day of flowcharts.
+To this end, here is the sample flowchart regarding "coming to Freshman Tech class" that we reviewed in class on the first day of flowcharts.
 Note the use of standard flowchart symbols such as ovals, rectangles, arrows, diamonds, etc.:

 DIRECTIONS: Create the following CHARTS in your FRESHMAN_TECH FOLDER (feel free to create a FLOWCHART folder, if you wish) using draw.io DIAGRAMS.
 Always add color and style if you can enhance the look and ease of understanding of your chart!
 MAKE SURE THAT YOUR CONNECTING FLOW LINES HAVE ARROWS ON THEM and that they DO NOT CROSS (that would be very confusing)!

 - CHART ONE: In class, we discussed the process of throwing up.
 As your first flowchart of your own, create a flowchart for "Turning on a Lamp."
 Make sure to include the following ELEMENTS in your chart:

 - LAMP PLUGGED IN?
 YES/NO

 - BULB WORKING?
 YES/NO